 Miller Electric’s Digital Elite series provides professional welders with the best, currently available technology for welding.
 Actually, this black welding helmet is absolutely suitable for all types of welders.
 Whether you are a professional, an absolute beginner, or just a hobbyist, the Digital Elite helmet is suitable for all.

 First of all, this helmet is priced a lot less than most of the other Digital Elite series helmets that Miller provides in regards to the price.
 As with all of their products, this one too is very light (1.13 pounds), relieving tension on both the welder’s head and neck.
 It enables ease of use with improved digital control, adjustable headgear, four arc sensors, and a larger viewing area (3 4/5 inches x 2 2/5 inches).

-Note that; This welding helmet meets the expected safety stands of the United States (ANSI Z781.1), it also meets the CSA and CE standards.
+This welding helmet meets the expected safety stands of the United States (ANSI Z781.1), it also meets the CSA and CE standards.

 Furthermore, the Miller Electric Digital Elite is an all-purpose helmet as it includes four operating modes (Weld mode, Cut mode, X-Mode, and Grind mode ).
 The available options are more than enough to help you perform better in different types of situations.

 Finally, the auto-darkening lens technology helps welders see better, reduces the strain on your eyes, and increases security.
 It comes packed with lithium batteries with solar assist.
 So you are not going to have to worry about your helmet giving up on you in important circumstances.

 All in all, the Miller Electric Digital Elite is a reliable and durable welding helmet with advanced features.

 But let’s talk more about those features, shall we?

 One of the most innovative features of Miller’s welding helmets is the inclusion of the new, all rights reserved X-Mode feature.